alexandre1/vaadin-springai-shoes/README.md

 You can run the application by executing the `main` method in the `com.example.application.Application` class.
 Alternatively, you can run the `mvn` command in the project root directory.

+To compile the application run mvn clean package and then mvn spring-boot:run